salahauddin/Address_Book/README.md

 the base cordinates with which the application calculates distance is 12.910592, 77.630669.

 >post method of this application creates an address record with latitudes and longitutes.

 >Get method can fetch address with respect the distance from the base cordinates.

 >Patch method updates the record for the specified ID.

 >Delete method deletes the address of the specified ID.

-a logfile is added at the project directory level at \Address_Book\Address\ for all logs to be registered.
+A logfile is added at the project directory level at \Address_Book\Address\ for all logs to be registered.